Bachelor of Outdoor Education

 Our nature tourism major focuses on the study of natural environments, environmental interpretation, land management and outdoor and field naturalist practice.
 This prepares you for careers in the nature tourism industry, in national parks, zoos, botanical gardens, and in private nature tourism operations.

-VCE Units 3 and 4: a study score of at least 25 in English (EAL) or at least 20 in English other than EAL
+Units 3 and 4: minimum score of 25 in English (EAL) or 20 in any other English.

 English language requirement